PyRepair/maniple/training-data/summarize-experiment-v2/pandas/169/prompt_response_response_6.md

     return result
 ```

-This corrected code handles datetime data by checking if the data is of mixed type and then converting the datetime data to numeric type before performing the quantile computation.
-This should ensure that the `data._data.quantile` operation returns the expected result for datetime data.
+This corrected version ensures that datetime data is correctly handled and that the result is a Series when `q` is a float and a DataFrame when `q` is an array.

-With these changes, the `quantile` function should now correctly handle datetime data and resolve the array concatenation issue, passing the failing test and fixing the bug.
+With this corrected version, the `DataFrame.quantile` function should now pass the failing test and resolve the issue posted in the GitHub report.